sourcegraph/about/handbook/communication/index.md

 Presentations can use one of two formats:

 - Lightning Talks: Maximum 7 minutes long
-- Presentation: Around 10 to 14 minutes long
+- Presentation: Maximum 15 minutes long

 To sign-up, use this [Google Sheet](https://docs.google.com/spreadsheets/d/1HLVFH9JUxchPNH4FoIQAThorbpdvmTl0ndmZzmpjsuU/edit?usp=sharing).
 The talk will be added to the Google Calendar invitation which will be sent to everyone.